 As we participate in the benefits of Jesus’ death and resurrection life (Romans 5:10; 1 Corinthians 10:16), we are actually being nourished and empowered from the risen Christ through the Spirit.
 John Wesley knew of this strengthening.
 On the average, he received communion every four or five days throughout his long and fruitful ministerial career.
 It is not that God cannot empower us without the Lord’s Supper, but that He has instituted the Supper for us, even as He has designated prayer and the hearing of Scripture as means of communicating His grace.
 While the Bible does not tell us how often to observe the Eucharist, Wesley’s guideline—“as often as you can”—deserves our serious consideration.

 Third, the Supper is a time of recommitment and anticipation.

-We are to examine (literally “prove” or “test”) ourselves and partake in a worthy manner (1 Cor.
-11:28, 29).
-In so doing we renew our dedication to Christ and His people, in hopeful anticipation “till He comes” (1 Cor.
-11:26).
-After Christ’s return we shall partake with Him—in His physical presence—in the kingdom (Matt.
-26:29).
+We are to examine (literally “prove” or “test”) ourselves and partake in a worthy manner (1 Corinthians 11:28, 29).
+In so doing we renew our dedication to Christ and His people, in hopeful anticipation “till He comes” (1 Corinthians 11:26).
+After Christ’s return we shall partake with Him—in His physical presence—in the kingdom (Matthew 26:29).